Svenito/dominos/README.md

 This is barely alpha, the submission for payment hasn't been tested yet (I don't order enough pizza) but that day will come.
+If you want to test it, comment out the return statement in the function.

 But use with care until this library can be considered stable.